 - Other job-related health conditions

-The worker’s compensation does not cover mental illness.
+The worker’s comp does not cover mental illness.
 However, it can be a lifesaver for individuals with long-term disabilities.

 Construction workers in Manhattan should not assume that they will automatically get the worker’s compensation benefits after they are injured.
 Workers must file a claim quickly before the deadline.
 They also need to have a clue about the right process to follow after sustaining job-related injuries.
 The correct steps must be taken when reporting a worker’s injuries and also when making a claim.
 If a worker fails to follow the right procedure, they could miss out on the benefits they were supposed to get.

-As a worker, what are the benefits that I could receive after an injury?
+As a worker, what are the benefits that I could receive after a construction site injury?
 This depends on your injuries.
 However, some of the potential benefits you could get include:

 - Sufficient coverage for medical bills

 More often than not, many workers assume that they will receive the benefits mentioned above after getting injured in a job site.
 Still, the reality of the matter is that insurance providers fight workers to reduce their benefits.
 This is why some workers are having a tough time getting the benefits entitled to them.